googleapis/gapic-generator-php/DEVELOPMENT.md

     If you run into an error: `Error: Call to undefined function Google\Protobuf\Internal\bccomp()`, that is because the [BC Math](https://www.php.net/manual/en/book.bc.php) extension is not always included by default (see tracking bug here: https://github.com/protocolbuffers/protobuf/issues/4465).
 You can get around this by installing BC Math with the command `sudo apt install php-bcmath`.

-    Updating unit test goldens:
+-   Updating unit test goldens:

-    > This is useful if you have changed something in the generation process(_for example, renamed a variable in a generator_) and you want to recreate the test files that will be used for comparison.
+    You will need to update the golden test files if you change something in the generation process that modifies the output (_for example, renaming a variable).

     ```
     php tests/Unit/ProtoTests/GoldenUpdateMain.php